Black clouds roiled overhead. Off to the east, bolts of lightning struck the mountains, marring the air with rocky

 The dog’s skin stretched and bulged.
 A second later it became…

 What the fuck?

 [BITEFIGHTER!]
 The barbarian reached out.

 Holly and the barbarian exchanged a look.
-They were both thinking the same thing: Did that dog turn into a dinosaur…and then a mushroom?
+They were both thinking the same thing: Did you see that dog turn into a dinosaur…and then a mushroom?

 The hurricane narrowed, drawing in and picking up speed.
 Holly Dent began to elongate, stretching into a flattened-out version of her three-dimensional form.
 Her psyche followed suit, tautening and lengthening until it was a stripped-down version of its former self.
 Her focus turned inward, away from Manolo Blahniks and world domination, bringing her face-to-face with the raw, painful truth.

 When she was five, Peter’s concoction had divorced her from her body.
 She’d watched her fingers become tiny murder-machines, ripping Bitefighter’s jaw off his skull, crunching his limbs into a twisted mess.
 After regaining control of her hijacked mind, she’d vowed that no one would ever control her again.
 She would never submit to a force that—

 Countless voices filled the aether, coming together in wondrous, terrible chorus.
 It was more than a sound; it felt like her very essence was being scraped thin.
 They were all saying the same thing: